geeksterin/Apr22-DSA-Fundamentals/02.Time and Space Complexity/Readme.md

  2. What does **CASE** mean in Asymptotic Anaylsis:

 	- **WORST CASE**:
-	 A input example or a scenario in which your given algorithm performs the worst in wrt to Time and Space is called WORST case. eg For a Linear search algorithm, a input array in which the target is at last index, for such a input case, the algorithm has to go through the entire array, making it work harder to find a answer.
+	 A input example or a scenario in which your given algorithm performs the worst wrt to Time or Space is called WORST case. eg For a Linear search algorithm, a input array in which the target is at last index, for such a input case, the algorithm has to go through the entire array, making it work harder to find a answer.

 	- **BEST CASE**:
 	 A input example or a scenario in which your given algorithm performs the BEST  wrt to Time and Space is called BEST case. eg For a Linear search algorithm, a input array in which the target is in first index, for such a input case, the algorithm has to just do 1 comparision and it gets the answer.